satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 mimic your users.
 We use Drichlet sampling for creating non-IID datasets for the model.

 Implement your own federated learning algorithm.
-In the demo we are using Federated Averaging.
+In the demo, we are using Federated Averaging.
 You just need to sub-class `FederatedWorker <fedrec/federated_worker.py>`__ and implement ``run()`` method.